 Having spent all my life in California I decided to try something new and ventured off to the Upper West Side in New York City for a few years where I took my first and only photography class where I quickly learned that I hated classes and preferred the candid moments, unique individual personalities and composing photos by taking what is given to me versus forcing things unnaturally.
 As a self-taught photographer, I hate the technical aspects of the camera, have a distaste for overly photoshopped images that could never be observed in person with the naked eye and loath the Pinterest-ization and Instagram-ification of photos.
 I am an old school guy when it comes to photography and have only followed two photographers - Brandon Stanton of The Humans of New York and the late great Bill Cunningham of the New York Times.

-I stumbled onto online dating photography when I realized some of my clients were using their professional Linkedin photos for online dating apps.
+I stumbled onto online dating photography when some of my clients began using their professional Linkedin photos for online dating apps.
 After much research, I noticed not only did people lack good, natural photos of themselves but also needed help with selecting the most appropriate dating apps, writing about themselves and being comfortable in their own skin.
-My experience capturing candid photos at large scale events like corporate holiday parties, festivals and fundraisers created a natural segue to working with people in a more intimate setting.
+My experience capturing candid photos at large scale events like corporate holiday parties, festivals and fundraisers provided a natural segue to working with people in a more intimate setting.
 Additionally the ability to provide input on fashion and attire for photoshoots, communicate intimate customer experience of dating apps as well as practical offline advice on social places in around San Francisco brings many of my interests and passions together.